-Whisk wet ingredients until blended, then whisk all ingredients together.
-Whisk vigorously until batter is smooth, then whisk in melted butter until it's completely incorporated.
+Whisk wet ingredients until blended, then whisk everything together until batter is smooth.
+Then, whisk in melted butter until completely incorporated.
 Set the batter aside to rest for 15 minutes.

-Preheat a Belgian waffle iron and grease with cooking spray or melted butter if the griddle is not nonstick.
-Nonstick griddles typically don't need additional grease.
+Preheat a Belgian waffle iron and grease with cooking spray (or melted butter if the griddle is not nonstick).

-Pour ¾ - 1 cup of batter onto the iron and close.
+Pour ¾ to 1 cup of batter onto the iron and close.
 Cook until golden and crisp on both sides.